-The unpleasant withdrawal symptoms can be safely and effectively managed in an inpatient treatment centre, allowing you to focus on your recovery in a safe and supportive environment.
+The unpleasant withdrawal symptoms can be safely and effectively managed in an Partial hospitalization treatment centre, allowing you to focus on your recovery in a safe and supportive environment.
 During and following physical stabilization, the mental and emotional components of addiction can be addressed – frequently, drug abuse is a symptom of another underlying problem which must be successfully treated in order to achieve long term recovery.

 Identifying the issues that lead to the initial abuse of any drug is vitally important in teaching the individual coping strategies that decrease the likelihood of relapse, and might require treatments such as CBT, mindfulness techniques and group therapies.
 This treatment pattern aims to raise self-esteem and curb the self destructive impulses which can lead to substance abuse.
 SLO Recovery can help you to identify the best course of treatment for either yourself or your loved one if you are concerned about your usage.